What is the scope and future of hospitality management?

 Chef: the job responsibilities of a chef are not limited to the four walls of a kitchen.
 In fact, an integral part of chefs’ jobs is to take on the managerial responsibilities of the establishment they work for.
 On a typical day, a chef must perform tasks such as:

-• Supervising the cooks and food preparation team;
+• Supervising the cooks and food preparation team

-• Creating the restaurant menu;
+• Creating the restaurant menu

-• Adjusting orders to meet guests’ requests;
+• Adjusting orders to meet guests’ requests

 • Assisting in preparing dishes (chopping, instructing junior chefs);

-• Cooking speciality dishes;
+• Cooking speciality dishes

-• Deciding on the plating of dishes.
+• Deciding on the plating of dishes

 The average salary of a chef is €63,662 per annum.

-Hotel Manager: since a hotel manager needs to interact with clients and subordinates on a daily basis, it is essential that they have a good command over language and the ability to lead effectively.
+Hotel Manager: since a hotel manager needs to interact with clients and colleagues on a daily basis, it is essential that they have a good command over language and the ability to lead effectively.
 They usually have to encounter various challenges in their work schedule, especially since they are the face of the hotel.
-Hence, it is critical that they adopt a problem-solving approach while performing day-to-day tasks.
+Therefore, it is critical that they adopt a problem-solving approach while performing day-to-day tasks.
 Their typical responsibilities include:

-• Supervising the hotel employees;
+• Supervising the hotel employees

-• Managing the catering and accommodation facilities;
+• Managing the catering and accommodation facilities

-• Delivering excellent customer service;
+• Delivering excellent customer service

-• Resolving customer complaints and grievances;
+• Resolving customer complaints and grievances

-• Managing employee schedules;
+• Managing employee schedules

-• Ensuring that the hotel abides by the laws and regulations.
+• Ensuring that the hotel abides by the laws and regulations

 A hotel manager’s average annual salary is €50,000.

 Hospitality management jobs are rewarding as well as challenging.
 The career progression in this industry is also fast, thanks to the abundance of opportunities available.
-However, to better understand the intricacies of this industry and develop relevant hospitality skills, it is crucial for you to pursue the postgraduate course from a reputed business school.
+However, to better understand the intricacies of this industry and develop relevant hospitality skills, it is crucial for you to pursue a postgraduate course from a reputed business school.

 This article was written by Meghdeep Patnaik and edited by Anisa C.